developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 **Error Handling / Alternate Flows:**
 - If no financial data exists: Display zeros with a message indicating no financial data has been recorded
 - If job is in progress: Display an indicator that profitability is preliminary
-- If revenue is zero: Display profit margin as 'N/A' or 0%.
+- If revenue is zero: Display profit margin as 'N/A'.

 **Acceptance Criteria:**
 - Given a job with recorded payments of $1,000, expenses of $300, and contractor payments of $400, When the business owner views the job details,
-  Then the system displays revenue as $1,000 (received), Total Costs as $700, net profit as $300, and profit margin as 30% in the main summary block.
+  Then the system displays revenue as $1,000 (Received), Total Costs as $700, net profit as $300, and profit margin as 30% in the main summary block.

 - Given a job with recorded payments of $500 and expenses of $600 (no contractor payments), When the business owner views the job details,